leahkemp/documentation/benchmarking_pipelines_resources/benchmarking_pipelines_resources.md

 #### Run benchmarking on Wintermute

+Workflow:

-- Create a resource_benchmarking branch for the pipeline
+- Update the resource_benchmarking branch for the pipeline

 - Set the number of threads in each rule to the maximum number that we will test (32), therefore we can control the number of threads used for each test with the `j` flag passed to snakemake on the command line (if the number of threads for a given rule are larger that the threads passed to this flag, they will be scaled down)

 - Create a 'times' dir

-- Wrap each rule script with ( time rule_script 2> rule.stderr ) 2> times/rule_time.txt
+- Wrap each rule script with ( /usr/bin/time rule_script ) 2> times/rule.stderr (slightly different for fastqc rule)

-- This will write the output of the time command to a file (within times/) for each rule (and extract the output messages to the .stderr files)
+- This will write the log file and the output of the time command to a file (within times/) for each rule

 - Create shell scripts that will prompt the pipeline to run